eugeneloza/castle-editor-tutorial/game/README.md

 ### Linux

 No installation required - just extract the game into one folder and play.
-Most likely you'll also need to set "executable" flag for the binary (`chmod +x ButtonClickerGame` or through file properties in file manager).
+Most likely you'll also need to set "executable" flag for the binary (`chmod +x ButtonClickerGame` or through file properties in the file manager).

 You need the following libraries installed to play the game: